 - Ankle, knee or hip pain: Injury to your ankles, knees or hips can be caused from poor support or uneven distribution of weight.
 The best way to correct these issues is to stabilize your feet.

 Over-the-counter inserts provide extra cushion and additional arch support.
 They also help you distribute weight on your feet more evenly.
 These inserts are mass-produced and can be chosen according to shoe size.

 (800) USC-CARE (800-872-2273)

 Custom inserts are available from your orthopaedic doctor.
-According to Eric W. Tan, MD and assistant professor of clinical orthopaedic surgery in the Department of Orthopaedic Surgery at the Keck School of Medicine of USC, custom-designed shoe inserts prevent and correct deformities.
+According to Eric Tan, MD, assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC and a foot and ankle specialist at Keck Medicine of USC, custom-designed shoe inserts prevent and correct deformities.